Address correspondence to:

 Outstanding Project: Floral City Avenue of the Oaks, Marcia Beasley and Frank Peters

-Frank Peters and Marcia Beasley have been selected to receive an award as Tree Advocates from the Friends of the Florida Urban Forestry Council.
+Frank Peters and Marcia Beasley were selected to receive an award as Tree Advocates from the Friends of the Florida Urban Forestry Council.

 Three Trees Removed from Canopy